Egg Nutrition: Protein Quality, Choline, and Cholesterol Context

 - Evaluate egg meals, not just eggs.

 - Prefer cooking methods with minimal added saturated fat.
+The science of cooking eggs covers how method affects both texture and nutrition.

 - Pair eggs with vegetables and high-fiber foods.